chhendri/Covid-19_hackaton/README.md

   <img src="Documents/GUI.png" alt="Graph example"/>
 </p>

 After pressing the `RUN` button, the model starts to display dots which represent the movement of the population with houses (small circles) and a hospital (central circle with a H).
 The black dots represent healthy before having any contact with the virus.
 The red dots are infected people.
 They can either turn into white non-motile dots (dead) or green motile dots (cured).
+When there is a green border around the dot, it means that it is currently protected, while a yellow border means that it is using the hospital.
 Once in a hospital, a red dot cannot escape it unless it is a doctor or gets cured.
 If the hospital carrying capacity is reached, new red dots cannot enter it anymore.

 <p align="center">
   <img src="Documents/model.png" alt="Graph example"/>